starknet-edu/starknet-cairo-101/README.md

 ​
 Do you have a question?
 Join our [Discord server](https://discord.gg/79fS9UcxHZ), register, and join channel #tutorials-support
 ​

+### 1.4 Contributing

+This project can be made better and will evolve as StarkNet matures.
+Your contributions are welcome!
+Here are things that you can do to help:

+- Create a branch with a translation to your language
+- Correct bugs if you find some
+- Add an explanation in the comments of the exercise if you feel it needs more explanation
+- Add exercises showcasing your favorite Cairo feature

+### 1.4 Languages
+A mandarin version is available 中文版本请查看这里[here](https://github.com/starknet-edu/starknet-cairo-101/tree/mandarin).

 ## 2. Getting started